Terenzio Tocci: Biography

-Terenzio Tocci was born on 9 March 1880 in San Cosmo Albanese, Calabria, Kingdom of Italy, he was Albanian by birth.
+Terenzio Tocci was born on 9 March 1880 in San Cosmo Albanese, Calabria, Kingdom of Italy of Arbëresh birth.
 He received a degree in law.
 In 1908-09 he went to the United States and conducted a campaign of sensibilization for the Albanian-Americans on the necessity of Albania's independence.

 Later on Tocci went to Albania and participated in the Albanian Revolt of 1910 and that of 1911.
 On 26/27 April 1911 in Orosh, Tocci gathered the Mirditë chieftains and proclaimed the independence of Albania, raised the flag of Albania and established a provisional government.
 After Ottoman troops entered the area to put down the rebellion, Tocci fled the empire abandoning his activities.

 He was one of the participants of the Albanian Congress of Trieste in 1913.

 Tocci served in Albanian governments of King Zog prior to the Italian Invasion as Minister of National Economy.

 During the Italian presence in Albania in World War II Tocci served at the Superior Fascist Corporative Council (Këshilli i Epërm Korporativ Fashist) as a member of the parliament, most notably as its Chairman from 1940 to 1943.

 After World War II Tocci was accused in Communist Albania for high treason and collaboration with Nazi Germany.
 The trial started on March 1, 1945, and was headed by Koçi Xoxe, then head of the political police.
 It is not known if Tocci was given the chance to defend himself in trial.
 The verdict was given on March 13, 1945.
-Tocci, along with 16 other people, were condemned to death.
+Tocci, along with 16 other people, were sentenced to death.
 The execution occurred one day later, on March 14, 1945.
 Tocci and the others were all thrown in a common grave.